 Configuring Regions and Locations based CAC

-Back in the days when we were supposed to work with slow WAN links it was very important to use your bandwidth wisely.
-It was pretty common to have leased lines or frame relay services with 64, 128 or 256 Kbps and we were using these lines to carry all business related critical information, such as Email, accounting software, voice and so on.
-Thankfully the access to the Internet is more easier today and the speeds are not so restricted but there are a lot of organizations out there who are still utilizing such lines in their WAN infrastructure.
+When working with slow WAN link in the past, it was crucial to manage your bandwidth effectively.
+It was pretty common to have leased lines or frame relay services with 64, 128, or 256 Kbps, and we were using these lines to carry all business-related critical information, such as email, accounting software, voice traffic, and so on.
+However, these setups often faced bandwidth limitations, impacting the number of simultaneous calls and data transmissions.
+To prevent bandwidth oversubscription and ensure quality of service, call admission control becomes essential in managing the number of active calls at any given time.
+Thankfully, Internet access and speeds are better solutions today.
+Yet, despite these improvements, many organizations still rely such lines in their WAN infrastructure.

-As we mentioned, in order to implement Call Admission Control in a centralized call-processing system, you need to configure 2 things – the codecs to be used between two sites and the amount of bandwidth available for that kind of traffic.
-The audio codec determines the algorithm of compression and the maximum amount of bandwidth per single call.
+As we mentioned earlier, in order to implement Call Admission Control in a centralized call processing system, you need to configure two things: the codecs to be used between two sites and the amount of bandwidth available for that kind of traffic.
+The audio codec determines the compression algorithm and maximum amount of bandwidth per single call.
+During the call set up phase, CAC ensures that sufficient bandwidth is available to maintain call quality.
+Additionally, managing data traffic is crucial to prevent it from oversubscribing network bandwidth, which could negatively impact voice traffic.

-For purposes of location bandwidth calculations only, assume that each call stream consumes the following amount of bandwidth:
+For only calculation on exactly how much bandwidth it is, assume that each call stream consumes the following amount of bandwidth:

 • G.711 call uses 80 kb/s.